 I always start with a properly prepared glass.
 I rinse out the glass with some eau-de-vie to erase all odors of glass, cleaning products, …

-Once the glass is filled out, I like to let the liquid rest 15min in the glass, it takes time for the eaux-de-vie spread out and unfold in the glass.
-I never stir up the liquid to protect the aromas balance.
+Once the glass is filled out, I like to let the liquid rest 15min in the glass; it takes time for the Eaux-de-vie to spread out and unfold in the glass.
+I never stir up the liquid to protect the aroma’s balance.

-12. Also do you approve of the on-going attempt by Remy Martin to educate and lure younger generation to cognac?
+12. Also, do you approve of the ongoing attempt by Remy Martin to educate and lure the younger generation to cognac?

 I think it’s very European to view the cognac as a drink for mature people only.
-I you travel the world you’ll see that Rémy Martin consumers always seek intense taste and aromatic experience.
-Then through Europe, Americas or Asia, Rémy Martin cognacs are always a mark of excellence no matter the generation.
+I you travel the world, you’ll see that Rémy Martin consumers always seek intense taste and aromatic experience.
+Then through Europe, the Americas, or Asia, Rémy Martin cognacs are always a mark of excellence no matter the generation.

 13. What are your views about the latest trend of cognac based cocktails?

 I think it’s a great way to enjoy our iconic VSOP!
 As I just said, Rémy Martin consumers always seek intense taste and aromatic experience, and they can achieve this experience with various cocktails.
 I would recommend a classic “Side Car” mix of Rémy Martin VSOP and Cointreau with lemon or a “Rémy Ginger” as ginger is a fantastic combination with our VSOP.